alexarje/sensing/book/intro.md

 ## Overview

-This textbook is divided into twelve chapters that correspond to the 12 lectures in the course.
+This textbook is divided into chapters corresponding to the lectures in the course.

 ```{tableofcontents}
 ```